 Godfrey, Linda R.(born: 1947)

-A retired Army Nurse, having served (1985-2000) with the 475th MASH hospital unit out of Frankfort, KY.
-Godfrey also taught health education classes at multiple military hospitals throughout the U.S. and in Japan, Ecuador, and Barbados.
-She also served as an Army nurse in Saudi Arabia and Iraq during Operation Desert Storm in 1991.
+A retired Army Nurse, Godfrey had served (1985-2000) with the 475th MASH hospital unit out of Frankfort, KY.
+She also taught health education classes at multiple military hospitals throughout the U.S. and in Japan, Ecuador, and Barbados and served as an Army nurse in Saudi Arabia and Iraq during Operation Desert Storm in 1991.
 She received an Army commendation medal and has received a number of awards for her work with veterans, including the Federal Woman of the Year in 2000.

-In Lexington, Godfrey was a board member of Hospice when the program was being developed in 1977, coordinating the volunteers.
+In Lexington, Godfrey was a board member of Hospice when the program was being developed in 1977, coordinating volunteers.
 For 13 years she taught pediatric nursing and basic medical surgical nursing at Kentucky State University and was later a part-time lecturer for the clinical labs and nursing programs.
 Godfrey also taught health education and diabetes classes throughout the year at local churches.

 Linda Godfrey is a graduate of Appalachian School of Practical Nursing [which was on Warren Court in Lexington, KY], where she earned her LPN degree in 1968.
 In 1972, she earned her RN degree from Lexington Community College [now Bluegrass Community and Technical College] and in 1980 graduated with honors from the University of Kentucky College of Nursing.
 She is a charter member of the Sigma Theta Tau International Honor Society of Nursing, Delta Psi Chapter.

 Godfrey, who grew up in Kinkeadtown, attends the Mount Calvary Baptist Church in Pricetown, founded by her great grandfather, Matthew Garner.
 Pricetown is one of the Negro hamlets founded at the end of slavery.